Genie Francis

 Genie Francis (born May 26, 1962) is an American actress.
-She is best known for playing the role of Laura Spencer on the television soap opera General Hospital from 1977 to present, for which she won a Daytime Emmy Award in 2007.
+She is best known for playing the role of Laura Spencer on the television soap opera General Hospital since 1977, for which she won a Daytime Emmy Award in 2007.

-Francis also appeared in the soap operas Days of Our Lives from 1987 to 1989, All My Children from 1990 to 1992 and The Young and the Restless from 2011 to 2012.
+Francis also appeared in the soap operas Days of Our Lives from 1987 to 1989, All My Children from 1990 to 1992, and The Young and the Restless from 2011 to 2012.

 Early life

 Francis was born in Englewood, New Jersey.
 Her father was Canadian actor Ivor Francis.
 Her mother, Rosemary Daley, was a former actress/model.
-Genie has an older brother, Ivor Jr.; a younger brother, Kenneth; and an older half-sister, Shelley, from her father's first marriage.
+Genie has an older brother, Ivor Jr., a younger brother, Kenneth, and an older half-sister, Shelley, from her father's first marriage.